11 NCERT CBSE Political Science 2 Freedom

 Explanation

-What two words does the term 'Swaraj' incorporate within it?
+What does the term 'Swaraj' incorporate within it, according to Indian political thought?

 B Swa (Self) and Raj (Rule)

-Hint: Recall the etymology of the word 'Swaraj' as explained in the text.
+Hint: Break down the components of the word 'Swaraj' as explained in the text.

 Answer

-The term 'Swaraj' incorporates the words Swa (Self) and Raj (Rule).
+The term 'Swaraj' incorporates within it two words — Swa (Self) and Raj (Rule).

 Explanation

-Hint: Focus on Gandhi's specific interpretation of 'Swaraj' in his writings.
+Hint: Recall Gandhi's specific interpretation of Swaraj in his philosophical work.

 Answer

-Mahatma Gandhi highlighted 'Swaraj' as 'Rule over the Self', stating, 'It is Swaraj when we learn to rule ourselves'.
+Mahatma Gandhi highlighted the understanding of Swaraj as 'Rule over the Self', stating, 'It is Swaraj when we learn to rule ourselves'.

 Explanation